 www.marta-herford.de

-Unlike most Gehry’s creations, MARTa seems to be built mostly with bricks.
-Yet if you look at a different angle, you’ll notice that steel remains dominant.
-MARTa Herford is a contemporary art museum that prides itself as all inclusive.
+Unlike most of Gehry’s creations, MARTa seems to be built chiefly with bricks.
+Yet, looking at a different angle, you’ll notice that steel remains dominant.
+Marta Herford is a contemporary art museum that prides itself on being all-inclusive.
 Its acronym is derived from the German word for furniture and art.
 That’s because a good percentage of German furniture is produced here in the North Rhein/Westphalia region.

 Museum of Pop Culture (MoPop)